mappls-api/mappls-rest-apis/mappls-maps-reverse-geocoding-rest-api-example/Readme.md

 1.  **`lat`**: The latitude of the location for which the address is required.
 2.  **`lng`**: The longitude of the location for which address is required.
-3.  **`Licence_key`**: The REST API licence key allocated to you by signing into our services and registering yourself as a developer (28 Char Alphanumeric).
-4.  *`region`*(string): This parameter is optional for India; for other countries (such as Sri Lanka, Nepal, Bangladesh, Bhutan + many more) this parameter is mandatory.
-Possible values are listed in a table [here](https://github.com/Mappls-api/mapmyindia-rest-api/blob/master/docs/countryISO.md).
+3.  *`region`*(string): This parameter is optional for India; for other countries (such as Sri Lanka, Nepal, Bangladesh, Bhutan + many more) this parameter is mandatory.
+Possible values are listed in a table [here](https://github.com/mappls-api/mappls-rest-apis/blob/main/docs/countryISO.md).
 Default is India (IND)
-5.  *`lang`* (string): This parameter accepts the "hi" (ISO 639-1 Language Code for Hindi) as a value.
+4.  *`lang`* (string): This parameter accepts the "hi" (ISO 639-1 Language Code for Hindi) as a value.

 ## Response Parameters
 1. **`responseCode`**: The response code value for the API request call.